- Blog

 Content

 SAT: The digital SAT focuses more on vocabulary, analytical reading, and mathematical reasoning.
 The test contains an adaptive testing feature that will design the second module of each section based on your performance in the first.
 What this means is that the questions will be easier or harder as the test goes on based upon how you have performed during the beginning of the test.
-This could have a significant psychological impact on students as they sense how the test is going based upon the difficulty of the questions.
+This feature could have a significant psychological impact on students as they sense how the test is going based upon the difficulty of the questions.

 Scoring